aarati-K/wiscer/README.md

 ## Sample Workloads & Scripts <a name="scripts"></a>

-We have included multiple workload files that capture different behavior:
+We have provided multiple workload files that capture different workload behavior:

 * *Static* - The keys in the hash table and their popularity are static.
 * *Popularity Churn* - There is churn in the set of most popular keys at different rates (medium & high)
 * *Steady State* - Insert and delete operations are equal, and the number of keys remains approximately steady
 * *Read Mostly* - Small percentage of insert operations are issued, causing the number of keys to grow over time.

+Overall, a total of six workloads for each hash table implementation have been provided.
 To run all the workloads,

 ```
 $ ./run_all.sh > results.txt
 ```

-The full output with fine-grained metrics collected per-batch of 1M opertaions is stored in folder `output/`.
+The full output with fine-grained metrics collected per-batch of 1M operations is stored in folder `output/`.

 ## Measuring Hardware Metrics using the Intel PMU <a name="pmu"></a>

 By default, measuring hardware metrics is disabled.
-The code for collecting hardware metrics is specific to Intel CPUs, and the performance monitoring unit (PMU) registers need to be programmed according to the architecture family.
+The code for collecting hardware metrics is specific to Intel CPUs, and the performance monitoring unit (PMU) registers need to be programmed according to the processor architecture family.
 The steps to follow are:

 1. To access performance counting registers, enable `rdmpc` instruction at user level:\
 `sudo echo 2 > /sys/devices/cpu/rdpmc`